rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-21.md

-but we have noticed this month that a number of Rust blockchains are creeping up the market cap rankings, with Polkadot, Solana, The Graph, and NEAR all seeming to make a lot of progress, both technical and economic, lately.
+but we have noticed this month that a number of Rust blockchains are creeping up the market cap rankings, with Polkadot, Solana, The Graph, and NEAR all seeming to make a lot of progress lately, both technical and economic.

 In RiB news,
 RiB can now accept donations in NEAR at [@rib.near],